sugarlabs/maze-activity/README.md

 # Maze-Activity #

 A simple maze game for the Sugar learning environment.
+HOW TO MOVE:

+Use UP and DOWN arrow keys to navigate around main screen and settings.
+Use ENTER key to select an option.
+Use LEFT and RIGHT arrow keys to change settings

 To Know more about sugar, Please refer to;